Glossary

 A student who has completed 24 or more term credits at one institution and will resume their college course work at a second institution.

-To voluntarily leave a course of the college without academic penalty.
+To voluntarily leave a course at he college without academic penalty before the 9th week of the semester.
 A “W” letter grade will be placed on the student’s transcript for each course attempted.
+Note that withdrawing from courses can impact a student’s satisfactory academic progress in terms of financial aid.